-Mystery Shopping typically involves an organization hiring a secret shopper to enter their own or a competitor’s business as a customer to grade a product and/ or service offering.
-A good Mystery Shop or Visit will set specific information-gathering objectives.
+Mystery shopping is done by an organization hiring a secret shopper as a customer entering their own or a competitor’s business to grade a product and/ or service offering.
+A good mystery shop or visit will set specific information-gathering objectives.
 Here are some examples of how mystery shopping is usually done:

-For example if you are assessing the general customer experience of a restaurant, you would ask the Mystery Shopper to simply visit the restaurant and order a meal and grade the overall experience.
-The Mystery Shopper would typically be asked to assess the restaurant appearance, waitstaff, food and timeliness.
+If a restaurateur aims to gauge the overall customer experience, then he/ she would ask the mystery shopper to simply visit the restaurant, order a meal, and generally grade the experience.
+The mystery shopper would typically be asked to assess the restaurant appearance, waitstaff, food, and timeliness.

-However, if you are assessing the handling of returns for a retailer you would be more specific and set a specific scenario for the Mystery Shopper to follow.
-For example: 1) purchase a specific item, 2) leave the store, 3) return to a different attendant; and 4) make a specific statement to the attendant about the purchase error.
-The Mystery Shopper would then be asked a specific series of questions grading the overall experience.
+If a retailer wants to evaluate the handling of returns, they would normally be more specific and set detailed instructions for the mystery shopper to follow.
+For example: 1) purchase a specific item; 2) leave the store; 3) return to a different attendant; and 4) make a specific statement to the attendant about the purchase error.
+The mystery shopper would then be asked a series of questions grading the overall experience.

-Whether it is a general or specific information gathering Mystery Shopper, a checklist is typically used to ensure consistency in measuring experiences.
+Whether it is general or specific information-gathering mystery shopping, a checklist is typically used to ensure consistency in measuring experiences.

-Do you intend to check on how your products and services fare versus your competitor’s products and services?
-Do you want to know if the new policies rolled out are being followed by employees?
-Will you keep the secret shopping secret or will you let word out to employees that they can expect a mystery shopper anytime?
+Do you intend to check on how your products and services fare versus your competitors’ products and services?
+Do you want to know if standards rolled out recently are being followed by frontline staff?
+Will you keep the secret shopping secret or will you let the word out that employees should expect a mystery shopper anytime?

 Will it be more cost-effective if you have your internal market research team do the mystery shopping or will it be better to hire the services of a mystery shopping company?

-A visible mobile device is more discreet (and convenient) than a piece of paper.
-The secret shopper can use a mobile app like iAuditor to fill out the prepared form or checklist.
-With iAuditor, the mystery shoppers can generate and submit reports on right then and there.
+A mobile device is more discreet and convenient than a piece of paper.
+Secret shoppers can use a mobile app like iAuditor by SafetyCulture to fill out pre-made industry checklists.
+With iAuditor, mystery shoppers can generate and submit detailed reports even before leaving commercial establishments.